PseudoDevs/IamGhost/FATAL12.md

-Last updated: 2024-04-02 18:06:09
+Last updated: 2024-04-02 18:06:42
-Random Quote: History is written by the victors. - Winston Churchill
+Random Quote: It is easy to be brave from a safe distance. - Aesop